-This page demonstrates the repayment function with varying interest rates.
-The PMT or the PPMT functions do not work when the interest varies.
-With the varying repayment function, you can enter a series of interest rates and a debt tenure and the function produces the repayment percent.
+This page demonstrates how to use and create a repayment function in a case where interest rates or discount rates change over time.
+The PMT or the PPMT functions are extremely useful for a variety of financing issues, but they do not work when the interest varies from period to period.
+With the user-defined varying repayment function, you can enter a series of interest rates and a debt tenure and the function produces the repayment percent.
 To simply enter a function on a the debt tenure and a series of cash flows and find the repayment percent.
 You use the function =repayment_varying_rate(tenure, interest rate series, optional debt repayment flag).
 This function is an array function meaning that you have to paint the area where the repayment percent will go.
 Technical details below demonstrate how to create the UDF function with VBA code by computing the remaining tenure and the remaining cash flow and then evaluating the PMT for a loan of 1.0.

 Using the Repayment with Varying Interest Rates UDF

 Once you have imported the repayment with varying interest rates UDF function, you can use the =repayment_varying_rate(tenure, interest rate series, optional debt repayment flag) function as shown in the screenshot below.
 In the example, I have made a simple debt balance and a debt tenure of 20 years.
 The example shows that you can click on the entire line to get the repayment percent (the final screenshot).
 The screenshot below is an illustration of the most basic case for the repayment function.
 There is no debt repayment flag and the interest rate is select rather than the whole line.
 Don’t forget to press SHIFT, CNTL, ENTER after you have copied the function to the entire row.
 (You can copy the function first, then press F2, and then press SHIFT, CNTL, ENTER).

 The screenshot below illustrates use of the function when the option flag is not used.
 This illustrates that you do not have to use the optional flag and you can use the entire line.